bbc/http-transport/docs/architecture/adr-002-middleware.md

 ## Context

 [Flashheart](https://github.com/bbc/flashheart), although useful, has become difficult to maintain and extend due to features being coupled into the same client.
-HttpTransport mitigates this by using `middlware` to extend the Rest clients behaviour.
+HttpTransport mitigates this by using `middleware` to extend the Rest clients behaviour.
 Middleware is comparable to a `plugin` based artitecture.
-This allows users to add or change behaviour without having to the core client.
+This allows users to add or change behaviour without having to make changes to the core client.
 This conforms to the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle).

 ## Decision